Phoebe Couzins: Career

 Even prior to beginning her studies, she was the Missouri delegate to the American Equal Rights Association meeting in New York.
 She established a practice in St. Louis, and was admitted to the bar in four states.
 Couzins was described as a riveting orator and lectured across the United States.
 In 1884, she testified before the U.S. House Judiciary Committee on the legal status of women.

 In 1884, John Couzins became U.S. marshal for the Eastern District of Missouri and he made Phoebe one of his deputies.
 As his health failed, Phoebe started taking over some of his duties.
-After his death in 1887, Couzins became the first female U.S. Marshal in the country, a position which she held for two months.
-Upon Phoebe's father's death in 1887, President Grover Cleveland appointed Phoebe interim marshal.
+Upon his death in 1887, Couzins became the first female U.S. Marshal in the country, a position which she held for two months after President Grover Cleveland appointed her interim marshal.
 However, two months later, Phoebe was replaced by a man.

 Couzins served as commissioner for Missouri, on the National Board of Charities and Correction.
 She was also on the St. Louis World's Fair board of directors.
 She had written a number of books during her time as Marshal, regarding law and governance.
 In 1882 President Chester A. Arthur considered her for a position on the Utah Territory Commission.